Last Updated: January 27, 2017

 6.5 Force Majeure.
 In the event that either party is prevented from performing, or is unable to perform, any of its obligations under this Agreement (except payment obligations) due to any cause beyond its reasonable control, the affected party shall give written notice thereof to the other party and its performance shall be extended for the period of delay or inability to perform due to such occurrence.

 6.6 Notices.
-Any notice or communication hereunder shall be in writing and either personally delivered or sent via confirmed facsimile, confirmed electronic transmission, recognized express delivery courier or certified or registered mail, prepaid and return receipt requested, addressed to the other party, which, in the case of Developer, shall be the email address provided to Crashlytics upon signing up for the Services or upon signing up to access the Twitter Fabric services, and, in the case of Crashlytics, shall be Crashlytics Inc. c/o Twitter, Inc. 1355 Market Street, Suite 900, San Francisco, CA 94103, Attn: Legal Department, or, if different, at such other address for either party as is designated in a subsequent notice.
+Any notice or communication hereunder shall be in writing and either personally delivered or sent via confirmed facsimile, confirmed electronic transmission, recognized express delivery courier or certified or registered mail, prepaid and return receipt requested, addressed to the other party, which, in the case of Developer, shall be the email address provided to Crashlytics upon signing up for the Services or upon signing up to access the Crashlytics Fabric services, and, in the case of Crashlytics, shall be Google Inc. 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA, with a copy to Legal Department.
 All notices shall be in English, and deemed to have been received when they are hand delivered, or five business days after their mailing, or upon confirmed electronic transmission or confirmed facsimile transmission.

 6.7 Assignment.
 This Agreement and the rights and obligations hereunder may not be assigned, transferred or delegated, in whole or in part, whether voluntarily or by operation of law, contract, merger (whether Developer is the surviving or disappearing entity), stock or asset sale, consolidation, dissolution, through government action or otherwise, by Developer without Crashlytics’s prior written consent.
 Any assignment or transfer in violation of the foregoing shall automatically be null and void, and Crashlytics may immediately terminate this Agreement upon such an attempt.
 This Agreement shall be binding upon, and inure to the benefit of, any permitted successors, representatives, and permitted assigns of the parties hereto.